 Posted on August 07 2019

-Let's face it: we live in a world that's over-connected so it can feel very difficult - almost impossible - to disconnect.
+Let's face it, we live in a world that's so over-connected, making it feel very difficult - almost impossible - to disconnect.

 Why is it that we can quickly validate our self-worth by the number of tasks we accomplish in a day, not by what a kind, loving person we are?

 Or, our busyness may be an avoidance technique that prevents us from facing what we fear most.

 Is it possible that our busyness keeps us so focused on our to-do list that it hinders us?
 In the end, we no longer have the mental capacity to reflect on the parts of our lives that desperately need our attention.

 Learning to do nothing for short periods of your day will hopefully help to rebalance the way you view your self-worth.
 You might find that you no longer feel the overwhelming desire to keep yourself busy throughout the day.
 Being still for a moment might bring you greater satisfaction than your to-do list ever did.